-This form is sent to the Bureau of Labor & Industry after an apprentice is dispatched for the first time and the Committee approves the new agreement.
+This form is sent to Oregon Labor & Industry after an apprentice is dispatched for the first time and the Committee approves the new agreement.
 The State processes the form, registers the apprentice to the program, and assigns an agreement number.
 The State also sends an apprentice card which should be carried along with other certifications.